Slivo-fr/TranqRotate/README.md

 - Synchronize rotation order between player using the addon
 - Whisper backup hunters (if there is backup) or next rotation hunter if you miss your tranqshot
 - Provide a real time visual feedback about the rotation status, even if no one else use the addon in your raid
-- Synchronize tranqshot cast to other player using the addon
+- Synchronize tranqshot casts to other player using the addon
 - Allow player to broadcast the configured rotation and backup group to the raid
 - Display offline and dead status on hunters frames
 - Test mode out of raid using arcane shot
+- Play a sound when you are next on rotation

 ## Usage